Community Planning & Development Projects

 Project Sea Dragon, Legune Station

-Near the border with WA, native title holders have signed an Indigenous Land Use agreement with SeaFarms Group Limited.
-There are plans to build a prawn grow-out facility at Legune, which has the potential to deliver significant royalties and other benefits if it goes ahead.
-The three Native Title Holding groups - Gajerrong-DjarranyDjarrany, Gajerrong-Wadaynbang and Gajerrong-Gurrbijim – are getting on the front foot and starting work on long-term development strategies with support from the NLC.
+Seafarms plans to build a prawn grow-out facility at Legune Station, which has the potential to deliver significant royalties and other benefits if it goes ahead.
+The three Native Title Holding groups - Gajerrong-DjarranyDjarrany, Gajerrong-Wadangbang and Gajerrong-Gurrbijim – are getting on the front foot and starting work on long-term development strategies using the Community Planning and Development program.